GLOBAL MARKETS-Global stocks down slightly while Treasury yields fall

 Spot gold price in USD per oz https://tmsnrt.rs/3Ri0eUb

-(Reporting by Sinéad Carew in New York, Harry Robertson in London, Wayne Cole in Sydney; Editing by Stephen Coates, Ed Osmond, Chizu Nomiyama and Christina Fincher)
+(Reporting by Sinéad Carew and Chuck Mikolazczak in New York, in New York, Harry Robertson in London, Wayne Cole in Sydney; Editing by Stephen Coates, Ed Osmond, Chizu Nomiyama and Christina Fincher)

 ((sinead.carew@thomsonreuters.com; +13322191897;))